MUTO

-The MUTOs (acronym for Massive Unidentified Terrestrial Organism) are fictional monsters, or kaiju, in Legendary Pictures' MonsterVerse media franchise.
+The MUTOs (acronym for Massive Unidentified Terrestrial Organism) are giant monsters, or kaiju, in Legendary Pictures' Monsterverse franchise.
 The characters first appeared as the antagonists in Godzilla (2014), directed by Gareth Edwards.
 While the term "MUTO" is mainly used to label the two parasitic monsters, it is intended to flag unidentified creatures.
 Edwards likened the term to UFO for monsters.
-Edwards noted that it took over a year to create a design intended to be new and different and credited a majority of the design to Matt Allsopp; inspiration was drawn from past American monster films.

-The MUTOs have been positively received by critics and journalists, however, their designs had drawn comparisons with the Cloverfield monster.
+Edwards noted that it took over a year to create a design intended to be new and different and credited a majority of the design to Matt Allsopp, inspiration was drawn from past American monster films.
+Critics and journalists have positively received the MUTOs, however, their designs had drawn comparisons with the Cloverfield monster.
 The characters and their variants had appeared in other media outside of Godzilla (2014).

 Overview

 Name

 "MUTO" is an acronym for "Massive Unidentified Terrestrial Organism".
 Director Gareth Edwards stated that "it's basically the UFO of monsters".
 However, the term is also used as a name for the two parasitic monsters in Godzilla (2014).
 An early draft of the screenplay differentiated the male and female MUTO as Hokmuto and Femuto.
-Official merchandise connected with the film refer to the male MUTO as "Winged MUTO" and the female as "Eight-Legged MUTO".
+Official merchandise refer to the male MUTO as "Winged MUTO" and the female as "Eight-Legged MUTO".

 The term "MUTO" is also used to reference giant monsters who are yet to be named.
 Such was the case in the official prequel comic, Godzilla: Awakening, where a hive-minded superorganism from the Permian era that feeds on radiation, is identified as a MUTO before being designated as Shinomura ("Swarm of Death.")
 In Kong: Skull Island, Bill Randa (played by John Goodman) states that the Monarch agency, first introduced in Godzilla (2014), specializes in the hunt for Massive Unidentified Terrestrial Organisms.
 Godzilla: King of the Monsters (2019) changes the monsters' designation from "MUTOs" to "Titans".